Collection inventory

 Related Material

 A number of books that were donated as part of the collection have been transferred to Rare Books for cataloging.
-Please refer to the Classic Catalog and search for "Gift of Thomas Szasz" to locate these items.
+Please refer to Libraries Search and search for "Gift of Thomas Szasz" to locate these items.

 Approximately 9 linear feet of material has been removed from the collection due to issues of medical and legal privacy.